bayareala8s/training/non-technical/leadership/README.md

 ### Strategic Thinking:
 1. **How do you align your team’s goals with the overall strategic objectives of the organization?**

-Certainly!
 Here’s a structured example response to the question about aligning your team’s goals with the overall strategic objectives of the organization:

 ---